mahi25bce10912/AI-Resume-Analyzer/README.md

 ## Project Title : AI Resume Analyzer

 ''The AI Resume Analyzer is a system that evaluates a resume using Machine Learning and Natural Language Processing techniques.
-It predicts a suitable job role, analyzes skills, and provides suggestions to improve the resume. ''
+It predicts a suitable job role, analyzes skills, and provides suggestions to improve the resume.''

 ---